opnfv/sdnvpn/docs/development/overview/index.rst

 An overview of the SDNVPN Test is depicted here.
 A more detailed description of each test case can be found at `SDNVPN Testing <https://wiki.opnfv.org/display/sdnvpn/SDNVPN+Testing>`_.

-BGPVPN Tempest test cases
-"""""""""""""""""""""""""

-#.
-Create BGPVPN passes
-#.
-Create BGPVPN as non-admin fails
-#.
-Delete BGPVPN as non-admin fails
-#.
-Show BGPVPN as non-owner fails
-#.
-List BGPVPNs as non-owner fails
-#.
-Show network associated BGPVPNs as non-owner fails
-#.
-List network associated BGPVPNs as non-owner fails
-#.
-Associate/Deassociate a network to a BGPVPN resource passes
-#.
-Update route targets on a BGPVPN passes
-#.
-Update route targets on a BGPVPN as non-admin fails
-#.
-Reject the creation of BGPVPN with invalid route targets passes
-#.
-Reject the update of BGPVPN with invalid route targets passes
-#.
-Reject the association on an invalid network to a BGPVPN passes
-#.
-Reject the diassociation on an invalid network to a BGPVPN passes
-#.
-Associate/Deassociate a router to a BGPVPN resource passes
-#.
-Attach the subnet of an associated network to an associated router of the same BGVPN passes

 Functest scenario specific tests
 """"""""""""""""""""""""""""""""""
 - **Test Case 1**: VPN provides connectivity between subnets, using network association